 The scheme has been sponsored over the years by the Moscow office of the law firm Baker Botts; Q’straint, manufacturer of seat belts for wheelchairs; and other donors.

 Section A: Projects dealing with mental health issues in Georgia, Armenia and Azerbaijan.
-(This section is linked to the conference on mental health issues BEARR is organising in Tbilisi in May 2017 in partnership with Ilia State University.)

 Section B: Projects dealing with mental health issues in other countries in BEARR’s region: Ukraine, Belarus, Moldova, Russia, Uzbekistan, Tajikistan, Turkmenistan, Kazakhstan, Kyrgyzstan